 If you think you or your loved one needs a POLST order, here are the steps to get and use one.

 Step#2: Fill out the POLST form to tell emergency care providers and responders what to do when you experience a critical medical emergency.
-Sign it and have your physician sign it too, as it isn’t valid until both signatures are on the form.
-A valid form also requires a witness signature.
+Sign it, and have your physician sign it too, as it isn’t valid until both signatures are on the form.
+A valid form also requires a witness's signature.

 Step #3: The original POLST form should be with you at all times.
 This will enable emergency care responders to be aware of your medical care wishes during an emergency, especially outside the health facility.
-Post on your refrigerator or other highly visible area so when emergency personnel arrive, it will be seen.
-An executed POLST on any colored paper is legal and valid as is photocopies and faxed forms.
+Post on your refrigerator or other highly visible area so that when emergency personnel arrives, it will be seen.
+An executed POLST on any colored paper is legal and valid as are photocopies and faxed forms.

 In summary, POLST gives you control to establish the medical care you want to receive during an emergency, and you should have one as part of your end-of-life care plans.
 Every State in the US has its own POLST form and process.
 You can check your State’s requirements here.

 The Illinois Department of Public Health is currently revising the State’s POLST form following the new legislation that took effect on January 1, 2022.
 However, the changes are yet to be finalized, and you can still get POLST with the old forms.
 You can contact MBCR if you need any help getting a POLST medical order.